 The first discussion forum — Beyond the Ivory Tower: Universities and Community Engagement — is taking place Wednesday, April 24.
 Doors open at 6:30 pm and the panel discussion will run from 7:00 – 8:15 pm in Leatherdale Hall.

-Panelists include Dr. Paul Lawrie, Associate Professor of History at UWinnipeg; Shauna MacKinnon, Associate Professor and Chair Urban and Inner-City Studies at UWinnipeg; Betty Edel, Manager of Prevention of End Homelessness Winnipeg; and Christina Maes Nino, Executive Director of the Manitoba Non-Profit Housing Association.
-Discussion will be moderated by IUS Director Dr. Jino Distasio.
+Panelists include Dr. Paul Lawrie, associate professor of history at UWinnipeg; Shauna MacKinnon, associate professor and chair, Urban and Inner-City Studies at UWinnipeg; Betty Edel, manager of prevention at End Homelessness Winnipeg; and Christina Maes Nino, executive director of the Manitoba Non-Profit Housing Association.
+Discussion will be moderated by IUS director Dr. Jino Distasio.

 During the past few decades, Canadian universities have more actively integrated community engagement and service-learning components into their mandates and programming.
 These changes reflect shifting approaches to conducting research — increasingly conducting research using participatory frameworks that emphasize the importance of conducting research for, with, and alongside community.